Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   Directories are scanned and files are hashed in parallel using a custom thread pool.
 This significantly improves performance on large directories while preserving system responsiveness through controlled concurrency.

 - **Config File Driven Operation**
-  All behavior of FileSync is controlled via a simple, text based configuration file.
+  All behavior of DupliCron is controlled via a simple, text based configuration file.
 This file defines source/destination paths, exclusions, sync mode, logging, stale file handling, and other advanced flags.
 Users can fully customize how the sync operates by modifying the config file.

 - **Thread Safe Copy Manager**
   A dedicated I/O thread handles copy execution by dequeuing per source copy queues, ensuring one at a time copy per source for consistent disk behavior.